 As student generations change, and as new student life at Valpo evolves, some things remain in place — especially that first year — like the challenge of living away from home, the challenge of making new friends, and the challenge of making it in college academic life.

 The Chapel staff can help, regardless of your religious tradition — even if you don’t consider yourself “religious.”

 Valpo’s team includes two campus ministers.
-University Pastor Rev. James A. Wetzstein (LCMS) and Interim Campus Minister Deaconess Kristin Lewis (ELCA) are committed to providing excellent spiritual care for the entire University community — students, faculty, and staff.
+University Pastors Rev. James A. Wetzstein (LCMS) and Rev. Katherine Museus Dabay (ELCA) are committed to providing excellent spiritual care for the entire University community — students, faculty, and staff.
 As chaplains, they are available to meet and talk with you about any issue or situation.
 They’ll help you clarify the issue, reflect on your own beliefs, and think through your options with kindness and grace.

 Their offices are in the Helge Center, adjacent to the Chapel, but you are invited to contact them for a “virtual appointment” during these days as we respond to the COVID-19 pandemic.

 Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement Celebrate! every Wednesday night.
 He meets weekly with Valpo’s LCMS-U chapter to discuss current issues in theology and culture.
 Lessons learned through independent international travel and 12 years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
 Jim and his wife, Tracey, an attorney, live in Gary with their 13-year-old son, Gabriel, and a bunch of dogs and cats.
 He draws a weekly, three-panel comic strip for churches called “Agnus Day.”